shritzb/iitg-analytics-course/Capstone Project/README.md

 Adding a hover tooltip showing price and time.

 ### Model 2: Demand-Based Pricing (Deployed in Pathway)
+> Create a smarter pricing model that adjusts based on demand driven by multiple features — not just occupancy.
 > Uses a weighted score of features like queue length, traffic, and vehicle type to calculate price dynamically.
 Deployed as a real-time stream using Pathway.

+#### Step 1: Define a Demand Function
+Build a mathematical formula like

 ### Model 3: Competitive Pricing (Planned Extension)
 > Intended to adjust price based on nearby lot prices within 1 km.